Skip to Content

 Unserviced sites: 71

-Chéticamp Campground is located on the west side of the park, about 1.5 hours driving distance from Broad Cove.
+Chéticamp Campground is located on the park’s west side, about a 1.5-hour drive from Broad Cove.

 If you are planning a road trip, it makes sense to divide your time between the two sides of the island so you don’t spend all of your time in the car.
 Chéticamp Campground is the closest campground to the famous Skyline Trail, which is a must-do for everyone.